 Develop a Style Guide

 Companies can organize documentation or create a portfolio of past advertising that assigns a personality to all communications.
 All representatives should be familiar with the voice and company culture, and aim to represent these values in all communicative efforts.
+It needs to be communicated to all the agencies you are working with as well- such as your Website design companies.

 For example: Company XYZ is family-friendly and ecologically aware.
 Communications that sound too corporate or otherwise do not adhere to the values of the company will confuse customers and possibly even deter potential buyers.
 A conflicting corporate identity can even turn a previously loyal customer to turn to a more consistent brand.